 Superspreader Sunday?
-Experts worry Super Bowl could trigger coronavirus explosion.
+Experts worry Super Bowl parties could trigger coronavirus explosion.

 “When given an opportunity,” he added, “a more transmissible strain will spread more rapidly.”

-Similar alarms have been sounded all over the U.S. in recent days, in news releases, PSAs and even memes shared by public officials.
-During a Wednesday White House briefing, Centers for Disease Control and Prevention Director Rochelle Walensky urged Americans to “watch the Super Bowl safely” — either virtually or only with household members.
+Similar alarms have been sounded all over the United States in recent days, in news releases, PSAs and memes shared by public officials.
+During a Wednesday White House briefing, Centers for Disease Control and Prevention Director Rochelle Walensky urged Americans to “watch the Super Bowl safely” — with others virtually or only with household members.

 The nation’s top infectious-disease expert, Anthony S. Fauci, reiterated a similar message in a media blitz this week.